envoyproxy/nighthawk/README.md

 --sequencer-idle-strategy <spin|poll|sleep>
-Choose between using a busy spin/yield loop or have the thread poll or sleep while waiting for the next scheduled request (default: 1).
+Choose between using a busy spin/yield loop or have the thread poll or sleep while waiting for the next scheduled request (default: spin).

 --max-requests-per-connection <uint32_t>
 Max requests per connection (default: 4294937295).